 It’s interesting because you’re not just talking about access, you’re talking about once you have access.
 How do you even know what’s there that you didn’t think was there?

-Thinking about yourself personally, how have you…the key way you think you benefited from openness?
+Thinking about yourself personally, how do you think you benefited from openness?

 I just get to work with so many more communities than I’d be able to, otherwise.
 This week I’m in Pakistan, next week El Salvador and next month Albania and Sudan.
 I can work a couple of weeks accessing data about a country online, put together exercises as activities that lead to published stories.
 These stories really help local journalists get to the root issues of the major challenges in their country.
 A few years ago I wouldn’t be able to do that.